gitahead/gitahead/README.md

 Please Note!
 ============
 GitAhead is no longer under active development.
-Low-level maintenance and bug fix releases will be made as necessary for the forseeable future, but no new features or major changes are planned at this time.
+Low-level maintenance and bug fix releases will be made as necessary for the foreseeable future, but no new features or major changes are planned at this time.
 Please consider continuing development in a *rebranded* fork for anything other than trivial changes.